Orson Bean: Temporary eclipse

-Theatre
+Theater

 On Broadway Bean starred in the original cast of Will Success Spoil Rock Hunter? with Walter Matthau and Jayne Mansfield.
 Then, in 1961, he was featured in Subways Are for Sleeping with Sydney Chaplin, for which he received a Tony Award nomination as Best Featured Actor in a Musical.
 Bean performed in Never Too Late the following year.
 In 1964, he produced the Off-Off-Broadway musical Home Movies — which won an Obie Award.
 And the same year, he appeared in the Broadway production I Was Dancing.
-Bean starred in the musical John Murray Anderson’s Almanac.
+Bean starred in the musical revue John Murray Anderson’s Almanac.
 He also voiced and sang the role of Charlie Brown on MGM's original 1966 concept album of the musical You're a Good Man, Charlie Brown, and starred in Illya Darling, the 1967 musical adaptation of the film Never on Sunday.

 He was a chief creator and "mainstay" of The Pacific Resident Theatre in Venice, California.